aria2/aria2/doc/manual-src/en/aria2c.rst

   Save error/unfinished downloads to FILE on exit.
 You can pass this output file to aria2c with :option:`--input-file <-i>` option on restart.
+If you like the output to be gzipped append a .gz extension to the file name.
   Please note that downloads added by :func:`aria2.addTorrent` and :func:`aria2.addMetalink` RPC method and whose metadata could not be saved as a file are not saved.
   Downloads removed using :func:`aria2.remove` and